Solin to Split buses

 Autotrans by Arriva

-Book Autotrans by Arriva from Solin to Split from $2.
-There are 4 trips per day offered by Autotrans by Arriva from Solin to Split and you can expect on average to pay for a Autotrans by Arriva ticket to Split.
-In Solin, Autotrans by Arriva departs to Split from Ivana Pavla II .
-In Split, Autotrans by Arriva arrives at Bus Station .
+Book Autotrans by Arriva from Solin to Split from $3.
+There are 4 Autotrans by Arriva schedules from Solin to Split and you can expect on average to pay for a Autotrans by Arriva ticket to Split.
+In Solin, Autotrans by Arriva departs to Split from Ivana Pavla II and no other station.
+In Split, Autotrans by Arriva arrives at Bus Station and no other station.

 An average trip on Autotrans by Arriva from Solin to Split takes 0 hours and 11 minutes , while the fastest available Autotrans by Arriva trip will get you to Split in 0 hours and 9 minutes .

-On weekends, Autotrans by Arriva offers 3 trips per day.
-A one way ticket costs for a weekend trip to Split.
+On weekends, Autotrans by Arriva offers 3 trips per day and you could expect to pay for a weekend getaway trip to Split.

 Frequently Asked Questions